hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

   - This takes care of the last bullet-point above.
 It's like when you look at someone's resume and see they graduated from an Ivy league college.
 You implicitly have some faith that they can't be complete idiots.
-* Speaking of which, be a STEM graduate from an Ivy league or equivalent school (or currently be studying in one).
+* Speaking of which, attend (or have graduated from) Ivy league or equivalent school.
-  - I don't really want to write off non-STEM people without meeting them, but it's highly unlikely that we would get along, based on my past experiences and ex-girlfriends.
   - Your college years are some of the most formative years that define who you are going to be in life in a lot of ways.
 Being from a top-tier school definitely matters because we will have more shared experiences and be able to connect at a certain level that we simply cannot if you graduated from some random community college.
 Plus, the colleges have an application process which is meant to evaluate your intelligence and qualifications (in theory), I shouldn't be redoing the work on that front again.
+* Be a STEM person (for those that don't know.
+STEM = Science, Technology, Engineering, Math)
+  - I don't really want to write off non-STEM people without meeting them, but it's highly unlikely that we would get along, based on my past experiences and ex-girlfriends.
+  - Also, its nice to know you'll be able to do something useful in society and actually get a job
 * Know at least some level of computer science
   - CS is a vital skill set in the 21st century.
 If you are a CS nerd like me, that's awesome I already like you (we need more women in CS, go out and recruit some more).